0xSpaceShard/starknet-hardhat-plugin/README.md

 const starknet = require("hardhat").starknet;

 describe("My Test", function () {
-  this.timeout(300_000); // 5 min - recommended if used with Alpha testnet (alpha-goerli)
+  this.timeout(...);  // Recommended to use a big value if interacting with Alpha Goerli
-  // this.timeout(30_000); // 30 seconds - recommended if used with starknet-devnet
 ```

 #### Deploy / load contract